-This paper presents robust evidence of the existence of a negative and significant association between REER volatility and the correlation of gross capital inflows and outflows.
-Importantly, our analysis reveals that the negative relationship between REER volatility and the correlation of gross capital inflows and outflows persists even after adjusting for past REER volatility, other determinants of REER volatility that are time- and country-variant, and variables that are time- and country-invariant.
+This paper presents robust evidence of the existence of a negative and significant association between REER volatility and the IO correlation coefficient.
+Importantly, our analysis reveals that the negative relationship between REER volatility and the IO correlation coefficient persists even after controlling for past REER volatility, other determinants of REER volatility that are time- and country-variant, and variables that are time- and country-invariant.

-We also provide evidence supporting the existence of a relationship between the correlation of inflows and outflows and several financial development indices.
-This appears to suggest that an increasing correlation between gross inflows and outflows is due mainly to the deepening of domestic financial markets.
+We also provide evidence supporting the existence of a relationship between the IO correlation coefficient and several financial development indices.
+This appears to suggest that an increasing IO correlation is due mainly to the deepening of domestic financial markets.
 This process is characteristic of the emergence of institutional investors who, eventually, diversify their portfolio by investing abroad in order to diminish home-country risk.

-As has amply been demonstrated in the recent literature, Sudden Stops in gross inflows (increases in foreign liabilities) tend to occur with more of less the same regularity in advanced as in emerging economies.
-However, in advanced economies these Sudden Stops in gross inflows (declines or reversals in the foreign liabilities) are compensated by the repatriation of assets held abroad by domestic agents, thus avoiding a Sudden Stop in the financial account and, of course, a financial crisis.
+As has amply been demonstrated in the recent literature, Sudden Stops (SS) in gross inflows (increases in foreign liabilities) tend to occur with more or less the same regularity in advanced as in emerging economies.
+However, in advanced economies these SS in gross inflows (declines or reversals in foreign liabilities) are compensated by the repatriation of assets held abroad by domestic agents, thus avoiding a Sudden Stop in the financial account and a financial crisis.
 Usually this does not happen in emerging economies, although some of them have begun the process of internationalizing financial assets (and not just liabilities).
-However, most emerging economies are more susceptible to Sudden Stops in their net financial account when they experience Sudden Stops in gross inflows because domestic agents normally do not hold sufficient foreign assets that they can repatriate to counteract the impact of a steep fall or reversals in gross capital inflows.
+However, most emerging economies are more susceptible to SS in their net financial account when they experience SS in gross inflows because domestic agents normally do not hold sufficient foreign assets that they can repatriate to counteract the impact of a steep fall or reversals in gross capital inflows.
+Our surmise is that there is a plausible economic mechanism to explain why domestic financial agents may repatriate capital during periods that foreign agents retrench from the domestic economy: the initial withdrawal of funds by foreigners from the domestic economy causes an intra-annual depreciation of the RER, which induces domestic holders of foreign assets to repatriate funds from abroad.
+This is all the more likely for insurance companies and pension funds, since their long-term liabilities are in domestic currency.
+Repatriation of funds held in foreign currency abroad limits the initial depreciation of the RER brought about by the withdrawal of foreign firms.

 One might be tempted to recommend that the emerging economies that do not have institutional investors with assets abroad ought to work to deepen and broaden their financial markets.
 But this is small consolation for countries that are at a level of development where this does not occur.
 Instead, a more realistic policy recommendation, and one that some countries have already implemented, is the advisability of holding significant volumes of foreign exchange reserves (which are foreign assets held by the Central Bank).
 Alternatively, they should have easier access to IMF financial support when they experience international financial stresses owing to exogenous shocks stemming from changes in the perception of risk in the international economy.
-Larger reserves or easier access to IMF funding would allow emerging economies, whatever their exchange rate regime may be, to have more protection against the Sudden Stops that occur in all countries with a certain degree regularity and which depend more on liquidity conditions and risk appetite in international financial markets than on domestic policy management.
+Larger reserves or easier access to IMF funding would allow emerging economies, whatever their exchange rate regime may be, to have more protection against the SS that occur in all countries with a certain degree of regularity, and which depend more on liquidity conditions and risk appetite in international financial markets than on domestic policy management.